dkarv/ComFrame/README.md

 # README #

-See the Developer Documentation for more detailed information about how to use this library
+See https://github.com/dkarv/ComFrame/blob/master/DeveloperDocumentation.pdf for more detailed information about how to use this library